autodriving-heart/Awesome-Autonomous-Driving/README.md

 5. Human-Like Decision-Making of Autonomous Vehicles in Dynamic Traffic Scenarios
 6. Machine Learning for Autonomous Vehicle’s Trajectory Prediction: A comprehensive survey, Challenges, and Future Research Directions
 7. Trajectory-Prediction with Vision: A Survey
+8. A Survey on Hybrid Motion Planning Methods for Automated Driving Systems

 ### 13）目标检测综述